A More Perfect Union

 The in-memory representation of any two

-, too.
-We get this one for free, due to the definition of the types:__m128d
+f64s must be a valid__m128d, too.
+We get this one for free, due to the definition of the types:__m128dis literally a pair off64s. -

 The contents of